Kadar5692/Settyl-Project/README.md

 2. Navigate to the project directory: `Settyl-Project`
 3. Install dependencies: `pip install -r requirements.txt`
 4. Run the API: `python src/api.py`
-5. Access the API at `http://localhost:8000` or by generating public URL in real time and make predictions using external status descriptions.
+5. Access the API at `http://localhost:8000` or by generating public URL in real time through ngrok tunnel for public access and make predictions using external status descriptions.

 - **Run the API**: Start the FastAPI application using the provided script.
 It sets up the API, defines the prediction endpoint, establishes an ngrok tunnel for public access, and runs the server.